sychron/python-vesync-to-mqtt/README.md

 ## Configuration

-You need to create an ini file with all needed credentials.
+You need to create an ini file named `python-vesync-to-mqtt.ini` specifiing all needed credentials.

 The ini file is excluded via .gitignore